Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Deferred proofs in Section

 Now replacing the LHS by the empirical CDFs using $m$ samples, as $c_2 - c_1 = \Omega(1)$, we conclude that $m=\widetilde{O}(1)$ samples are sufficient to tell the above CDF difference.
 Consequently, this procedure only requires an additional sample size $mn$, which is no larger than the number of samples used in \Cref{alg:IAHT} for the link function $x\mapsto f(rx)$.

 Finally, as the choice of $n$ depends on the unknown quantity $r$, we perform a grid search over $r\in [0,1]$, start from the ``easiest'' candidate (i.e. with the smallest $n$), move to the next candidate and incrementally increase $n$ until the test reports success for some candidate $\widehat{r}$.
-This procedure only amplifies the failure probability by at most the grid size.
+This procedure only amplifies the failure probability by at most the grid size, which could be made logarithmic.